huggingface/blog/patchtsmixer.md

 </p>

 `PatchTSMixer` is a lightweight time-series modeling approach based on the MLP-Mixer architecture.
-It is proposed in [TSMixer: Lightweight MLP-Mixer Model for Multivariate Time Series Forecasting](https://arxiv.org/pdf/2306.09364.pdf) by IBM Research authors `Vijay Ekambaram`, `Arindam Jati`, `Nam Nguyen`, `Phanwadee Sinthong` and `Jayant Kalagnanam`.
+It is proposed in [TSMixer: Lightweight MLP-Mixer Model for Multivariate Time Series Forecasting](https://arxiv.org/pdf/2306.09364.pdf) by IBM Research authors Vijay Ekambaram, Arindam Jati, Nam Nguyen, Phanwadee Sinthong and Jayant Kalagnanam.

 For effective mindshare and to promote opensourcing - IBM Research join hands with the HuggingFace team to opensource this model in HF.